 Dr. Takayama saw her first robot PR2 at Willow Garage, a Silicon Valley robotic startup.
 PR2 was a huge 500 pound robot that ran away from Dr. Takayama when they first met.
 She joined Willow Garage and her project was to make the robot PR2 a little less scary, and more friendly.
 After Willow Garage she went on to work at Google and switched gears to become a teacher.
 “Being a teacher was not in the game plan,” she says.
 She says her path to becoming a teacher was a crooked one and we find out how that journey began at UC Berkeley and continued into her graduate studies at Stanford University.

-This interview aired on TV in the US.
+This interview aired and continues to air on PBS, Public Media and cable channels in the US.